+Did you know you could be making image thumbnails in the cPanel?
 If you use an image editing program such as Gimp or Photoshop, you may know how to use batch processing to (almost) automate the creation of thumbnail images.
-But did you know that cPanel will generate thumbnail images for you too?

-It will.
 And it may even do it faster and easier than your image editing software.
-This tutorial will provide step by step instructions for making image thumbnails in cPanel.
+This tutorial will provide step-by-step instructions for making image thumbnails in cPanel.

 What is an Image Thumbnail?